How to Train Dog in Car

 READ

-How to Potty Train a Dog in the City
+How to Train Dog With No-Pull Harness

 Another crucial safety measure is never leaving your dog unattended in a parked car, especially in extreme temperatures.
 Even on mild days, temperatures inside a parked car can quickly reach dangerous levels, leading to heatstroke or hypothermia.
 If you need to leave your dog alone in the car for any reason, it’s best to have someone stay with them or opt for pet-friendly locations where they can accompany you.